cloud-gov/docker-registry-mirror/README.md

   - Deployment failures in staging exit immediately without rolling back so that operators can debug any issues.
   - Deployment failures in production attempt a `cf cancel-deployment` to roll back to the last known good state.

 - Production deployments are to be triggered manually.
 A failure of the mirror will affect all other concourse jobs.
 Therefore, someone should have awareness of when deployments are happening.
-A notification will appear in slack when you changes are available.
+A notification will appear in slack letting you know when changes are available.

 - Given that concourse leverages the production mirror for all docker pulls, it seems redundant to repetively run the integration tests against the production instance.
 Everything we do in concourse, including running the integration tests, is verifying the production mirror.

 - The pipeline aims to only trigger jobs if actual inputs change.
 Therefore, you will see multiple git resources pointed at this repository.
 We use the `paths` (and `ignore_paths`) property to filter what elements in the repo actually trigger new versions.
 This is not adding more calls to github as we enable [global resources](https://concourse-ci.org/global-resources.html) in our concourse instance.